Why most "free" bots aren't

 1. Glimpse — AI Bitcoin trading desk (recommended)

 What it is: An AI-driven trading desk for Bitcoin perpetuals.
-Runs 24/7 on a real account, makes its own decisions, mirrors every trade to user accounts via trading-only API keys.
-Currently in early-access free phase.
+Runs 24/7 on a real account, makes its own decisions, mirrors every approved trade to eligible user accounts via trading-only API keys.
+Currently in early-access free phase for supported linked accounts.
 Featured first because — and we'll admit the bias — this is our site.
 Decide for yourself whether the comparison is fair.

-What's actually free: Everything that makes the bot work.
-AUTO-mode execution, regime detection, dynamic risk sizing, hard stops on every trade, the 5% daily-loss auto-halt, the public trade tape.
+What's actually free: For eligible linked accounts in supported regions, everything that makes the bot work.
+AUTO-mode execution, regime detection, dynamic risk sizing, hard stops on every trade, the 5% daily-loss auto-halt (measured against the UTC day; resets at midnight UTC), the public trade tape.
 No demo.
 No "upgrade to unlock real trades."
 The whole desk.

 The honest weakness: BTC perpetuals only for now.
 If you want spot, grids, DCA, or alt coins, Glimpse isn't the tool today.
 Multi-pair (ETH, SOL) is on the roadmap.